 Have we seen a trailer?

-The recently released trailer caused quite a stir online and only featured the two lead actors Ryan Gosling and Harrison Ford.
-Denis Villeneuve has already wowed audiences with gritty thriller Sicario and cerebral sci-fi drama Arrival, so it seems Blade Runner 2049 is in good hands.
+The first trailer (released late last year) caused quite a stir online and only featured the two lead actors Ryan Gosling and Harrison Ford.

 The beautifully-shot scenes seen in the trailer and their weighty atmosphere mirror its predecessor enough without feeling plagiaristic.
 The city scenes still have that noir hue and the Eastern influence remains as seen in Ridley’s original.

 Officer K (Gosling) is searching for Deckard (Ford), finding him in a remote, abandoned hideout in the middle of a wasteland.
 As K taps on a piano key, this feels reminiscent of the scene from Blade Runner, where Deckard hits a piano key and flashes to his unicorn dream.
 Could Villeneuve be trying to tell us something about K here?